bestia-dev/rust01_the_beginning/README.md

 I am sure you want to try this again one more time.
 Press the `arrow up`.
 The command prompt will suggest the last typed command from history.
 In this moment it is `cargo run`.
 Run it by pressing Enter.
-This history stuff is super useful, because you will repeat the same commands a lot.
+This history stuff with `arrow up` and `arrow down` is super useful, because you will repeat the same commands a lot.
 This time the compilation is really fast, because there is nothing new to compile.
 ## VSCode
 Now you want to see and change the code.
 I choose the opensource editor VSCode.